PaddlePaddle/Paddle/python/paddle/fluid/tests/unittests/collective/README.md

-# Steps to add a unittests in this directory
+# Steps to add a unittest in this directory
 ### step 1.
-Add Unittests files
+Add Unittest files
     Add a file like test_c_identity.py
 ### step 2.
 Edit the `testslist.csv` file
     Add an item like test_c_identity in testslist.csv